About the Exam

 Content of the Examination

-The examination consists of five parts: Managed Care Overview, Healthcare Economics, Healthcare Management, Patient Issues, and Scenarios, which are to test mastery over the AAMCN’s standardized curriculum in managed care.
+The examination consists of four parts: Managed Care Overview, Healthcare Administration, Healthcare Management, and Law & Ethics, which are to test mastery over standard managed care topics.
 A condensed content outline of the certification examination is shown below.

 -